-The Uplander minivan shares platforms and powertrains with the Buick Terraza, Pontiac Montana SV-6, and Saturn Relay.
+The Uplander minivan shares platforms and powertrains with the Buick Terraza, Pontiac Montana SV6, and Saturn Relay.
 Like those models, it achieves an SUV-like appearance by means of a slightly higher ride height and unique styling cues, though it retains sliding rear-side doors and offers three rows of seating for as many as seven passengers.
-Otherwise, it lacks in features and performance compared to the best in this class.
-A 3.5-liter V-6 engine produces a just-adequate 200 horsepower and is mated to a four-speed automatic transmission; both front- and all-wheel-drive versions are offered.
-A new 3.9-liter V-6 will become available later in the model year to provide a welcome shot of power.
-The 50/50-split rear seat folds into the floor, and the second-row seats are foldable and removable as needed to maximize cargo-carrying abilities.
-An optional roof-mounted DVD entertainment system incorporates a 20-gigabyte hard drive for media storage.
-Head curtain airbags for the first- and second-row outboard seating positions are newly available for 2006.
+The 2007 models all come standard with a 3.9-liter, 240-horsepower V-6, a significant uptick over last year’s 3.5-liter, 200-horsepower engine.
+The 3.9-liter V-6 offers E85/flex-fuel capability and is teamed with a standard four-speed automatic transmission and front-wheel drive.
+Stability control is standard for ’07 as well and there are four new colors — Light Amethyst Metallic, Polar Blue Metallic, Gold Mist Metallic and Medium Brown Metallic.
+The Uplander features include a 50/50-split rear seat that folds into the floor; the second-row seats are also foldable and removable as needed to maximize cargo-carrying abilities.
+There’s also a load-leveling suspension available; standard anti-lock brakes and 17-inch wheels are standard.
+An optional roof-mounted DVD entertainment system incorporates a 20 GB hard drive for media storage.
+Curtain airbags are available optionally.

 The Car Connection Consumer Review